isc-projects/kea/doc/sphinx/arm/hooks-stat-cmds.rst

 via either the control channel (see :ref:`ctrl-channel`) or the Control Agent (see :ref:`kea-ctrl-agent`).

-This library may be loaded by both the :iscman:`kea-dhcp4` and :iscman:`kea-dhcp6` servers.
-It is loaded in the same way as other libraries and currently has no
+This library is loaded in the same way as other libraries and currently has no
 parameters:

 ::